reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 ### Adding new comments

 To accept new comments, we need to first add a controller action to handle it.
-This will just be some simple C# code that appends the new comment to the static list of comments:
+This will be some simple C# code that appends the new comment to the static list of comments:

 ```csharp
 [Route("comments/new")]